Saranyagsk/Login_Functionality_Testing/ManualTesting/Login_Test_Cases.md

   2. Leave the "Username" field empty.
   3. Enter a valid password in the "Password" field.
   4. Click the "Login" button.
--**Expected Result**: The system should display an error message indicating that the "Username" field cannot be left empty.
+- **Expected Result**: The system should display an error message indicating that the "Username" field cannot be left empty.

 ## Test Case 5: Empty Password Field
 -**Test Case ID**: TC_Login_005